kuzzleio/documentation-old/src/sdk-reference/kuzzle/set-auto-refresh.md

 ## Callback Response

-The response is a boolean reflecting the new `autoRefresh` status.
+Returns a boolean with the new `autoRefresh` status.